yuninxia/HPCToolkit/doc/src/users/overview.md

 loops that arise from compilation of Fortran 90 array notation.
 Similarly, it exposes calls to compiler support routines and wait loops in communication libraries of which one would otherwise be unaware.

-## Reducing Performance Measurements
+## Aggregating and Attributing Performance Measurements

 HPCToolkit combines (post-mortem) the recovered static program structure with dynamic call paths to expose inlined frames and loop nests.
 This enables us to attribute the performance of samples in their full static and dynamic context and correlate it with source code.

+HPCToolkit's `hpcprof` utility employs multithreading to quickly aggregate performance measurements from multiple threads and processes and attribute them to application and/or library CPU and GPU source code.

-The data reduction is done by HPCToolkit's `hpcprof` utility, invoked on the *measurements directory* recorded by `hpcrun` and augmented with program structure information by `hpcstruct`.
+One uses `hpcprof` by invoking it on the *measurements directory* recorded by `hpcrun` and augmented with program structure information by `hpcstruct`.
 From the measurements and structure, `hpcprof` generates a *database directory* containing performance data presentable by `hpcviewer`.

-In most cases `hpcprof` is able to complete the reduction in a matter of minutes, however for especially large experiments (more than about 100,000 threads or GPU streams (Anderson, Liu, and Mellor-Crummey 2022)) its multi-node sibling `hpcprof-mpi` may be substantially faster.
+In most cases `hpcprof` is able to complete the reduction in minutes, however for especially large experiments (e.g. thousands of threads or GPU streams (Anderson, Liu, and Mellor-Crummey 2022)) its multi-node sibling `hpcprof-mpi` may be substantially faster.
-`hpcprof-mpi` is an MPI application identical to `hpcprof`, except that it additionally can exploit multiple compute nodes during the reduction.
+`hpcprof-mpi` is an MPI application identical to `hpcprof`, except that employs distributed-memory parallelism in addition to multithreading to aggregate and attribute performance measurements for many CPUs and GPUs.
-In our experience, exploiting 8-10 compute nodes via `hpcprof-mpi` can be as much as 5x faster than `hpcprof` for sufficiently large experiments.
+In our experience, exploiting 8-10 compute nodes via `hpcprof-mpi` can be as much as 5x faster than `hpcprof` for analyzing performance measurements from thousands of CPUs and GPUs.

 ## Presenting Performance Measurements

 To enable an analyst to rapidly pinpoint and quantify performance bottlenecks, tools must present the performance measurements in a way that engages the analyst, focuses attention on what is important, and automates common analysis subtasks to reduce the mental effort and frustration of sifting through a sea of measurement details.

-To enable rapid analysis of an execution's performance bottlenecks, we have carefully designed the `hpcviewer`

-- a code-centric presentation tool (Adhianto, Mellor-Crummey, and Tallent 2010).
-It also includes a time-centric tab (N. R. Tallent et al. 2011).
+To enable rapid analysis of an execution's performance bottlenecks, we have carefully designed HPCToolkit's `hpcviewer` graphical user interface. `hpcviewer` provide code-centric profile views (Adhianto, Mellor-Crummey, and Tallent 2010), thread-centric graphing of metrics, and time-centric views of CPU and GPU activity (N. R. Tallent et al. 2011).

 `hpcviewer` combines a relatively small set of complementary presentation techniques that, taken together, rapidly focus an analyst's attention on performance bottlenecks rather than on unimportant information.
 To facilitate the goal of rapidly focusing an analyst's attention on performance bottlenecks `hpcviewer` extends several existing presentation techniques.
-In particular, `hpcviewer` (1) synthesizes and presents three complementary views of calling-context-sensitive metrics;
+In its code-centric view, `hpcviewer` (1) synthesizes and presents top-down, bottom-up, and flat views of calling-context-sensitive metrics;
 (2) treats a procedure's static structure as first-class information with respect to both performance metrics and constructing views; (3) enables a large variety of user-defined metrics to describe performance inefficiency;
 and (4) automatically expands hot paths based on arbitrary performance metrics --- through calling contexts and static structure --- to rapidly highlight important performance data.

-The trace tab enables an application developer to visualize how a parallel execution unfolds over time.
+`hpcviewer`'s time-centric trace tab enables an application developer to visualize how a parallel execution unfolds over time.
-This view facilitates identification of important inefficiencies such as serialization and load imbalance, among others.
+This view makes it easy to spot key inefficiencies such as serialization and load imbalance.

-[^1]: For the most detailed attribution of application performance data using HPCToolkit, one should ensure that the compiler includes line map information in the object code it generates.
+[^1]: For the most detailed attribution of application performance data using HPCToolkit, one should ensure that the compiler includes line mappings in the object code it generates.
 While HPCToolkit does not need this information to function, it can be helpful to users trying to interpret the results.
 Since compilers can usually provide line map information for fully optimized code, this requirement need not require a special build process.
-For instance, with the Intel compiler we recommend using `-g -debug inline_debug_info`.
+While adding a `-g` flag is the right thing to do for many compilers, some compilers provide other flags that provide line mapping and inlining information for profiling without compromising optimization.
+For instance, when compiling CUDA for NVIDIA GPUs with nvcc, one should use `-lineinfo` rather than `-g` to avoid inadvertantly disabling optimization.

-[^2]: This object to source code mapping should be contrasted with the binary's line map, which
+[^2]: This object to source code mapping should be contrasted with a binary's line map, which
-    (if present) is typically fundamentally line based.
+    (if present) only maps machine instructions to source lines.